Skip to main content

 Technical Analysis

 CVE-2025-68401 is a stored cross-site scripting (XSS) vulnerability identified in ChurchCRM, an open-source church management system.
-The vulnerability exists in versions prior to 6.0.0 due to improper neutralization of user-supplied input during web page generation.
-Specifically, the application fails to sufficiently sanitize or encode HTML and JavaScript content submitted by users before storing it.
-When other users view this stored content, the embedded malicious JavaScript executes in their browsers within the context of the ChurchCRM web application.
-This execution allows the attacker to access sensitive web origin data, manipulate the DOM, and perform privileged actions on behalf of the victim user.
-If the application’s session cookies are not marked with the HttpOnly attribute, the malicious script can read document.cookie, enabling session hijacking and account takeover.
-The vulnerability does not require authentication to exploit but does require user interaction (viewing the malicious content).
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:H but this seems contradictory, likely a typo or indicating high privileges needed), user interaction required (UI:P), and high scope impact (SI:H).
-The vulnerability was published on December 17, 2025, and no known exploits are currently reported in the wild.
-The issue is addressed in ChurchCRM version 6.0.0, which implements proper input sanitization and encoding to prevent script injection.
+The flaw exists in versions prior to 6.0.0 due to improper neutralization of user-supplied input during web page generation (CWE-79).
+Specifically, the application stores HTML and JavaScript content submitted by users without sufficient sanitization or encoding.
+When other users access pages containing this malicious content, the embedded scripts execute within their browsers under the same origin policy as the application.
+This enables attackers to perform actions on behalf of victims, access sensitive web origin data, and potentially hijack sessions if cookies are not marked HttpOnly.
+The vulnerability requires no authentication but does require user interaction (viewing the malicious content).
+The CVSS 4.0 vector indicates a network attack vector, low attack complexity, no privileges required, user interaction needed, and high scope impact.
+Although no known exploits are reported in the wild, the risk of session theft and account compromise is significant, especially in environments where session cookie security is lax.
+The issue is resolved in ChurchCRM version 6.0.0, which implements proper input sanitization and encoding to prevent script injection.

 Potential Impact